Routing

 .

-For example, when accessing:
+For example, visiting:

 http://127.0.0.1:8787

-, it will by default access theindex
+will default to calling theindex

 method of theapp\controller\IndexController

-, it will by default access theindex
+will default to calling theindex

 method of theapp\controller\FooController

-, it will by default access thetest
+will default to calling thetest

 method of theapp\controller\FooController

-, it will by default access thetest
+will default to calling thetest

 method of theapp\admin\controller\FooController

-class (see Multiple Applications).
+class (see Multiple Applications)

 app